porsager/postgres/README.md

 ### Query parameters

 Parameters are automatically extracted and handled by the database so that SQL injection isn't possible.
-No special handling is necessary, simply use tagged template literals as usual. **Dynamic queries and query building can be seen in the [next section]()**. // todo
+No special handling is necessary, simply use tagged template literals as usual.

 ```js
 const name = 'Mur'